Decipher100Eyes/code4rena-size/README.md

-# If lender make loan offer with maxDudate < yieldCurve.tenors[0] + block.timestamp, every sellCreditLimit order for this loan offer reverts.
+# If lender make loan_offer with maxDudate < yieldCurve.tenors[0] + block.timestamp, every sellCreditLimit order for this loan_offer reverts

 ## Root cause and summary

-When borrowers sells credit with a market order, they select a loan offer and submit their desired tenor.
+When borrowers sells credit with a market order, they select a loan_offer and submit their desired tenor.
 In case of secondary trade, this tenor is calculated with existing debtPosition duedate. https://github.com/code-423n4/2024-06-size/blob/main/src/libraries/actions/SellCreditMarket.sol#L84